Property development lawyer and charity sector lead.

-I lead our property and development work in the health and social care sector.
+I lead our charity sector and our property and development work in the health and social care sector.

 I have worked for not-for-profit organisations (health and social care, charity and faith) for over a decade on property matters, and I have a strong understanding of the challenges they face.
 I specialise in strategic and transactional advice for the directors and boards on property matters including major development projects.